 On the elevator ride down, my blood is pumping wildly, my hands are balled up in fists.
 I throw my green “appointment card” away on my way out the door- never going to need that again.
 The sight of a parking ticket on my windshield (expired meter) almost sends me back into the doctor’s office for an aneurism.
 I saw 9 different people over 3 hours for a total of 10 minutes of “health care.”
 After the inefficiency, incompetence and filth I encountered today, I will never come back.
 For me, this is a one-time waste of an afternoon.
 But for the other women there, those who will have to return time and time again over the course of a single pregnancy, this is an absolute outrage.
 I am horrified on their behalf.
 Even those lucky few who have maternity benefits through their work can’t afford to take a half-day off every time they need to see the doctor.
 No employer would stand for it, nor should they.
 Is it even possible to be pregnant and keep a job in a system like this?
 And what should the women do with the children they’re not supposed to bring with them to the doctor during the hours they waste in this vacuum of functionality?

-Most of my time in Detroit, I maintain the naive outlook that the city just has a rough reputation and really isn’t that bad.
-Today I got another perspective on how this city operates and it was beyond ugly.
-If this is representative of medical care in this city, it is not alright.
+If this is representative of medical care in this Detroit, it is not alright.
 At a restaurant if you have bad service, you can complain to the manager, or you can decide never to come back again.
 But for many of these women, there is no other option.
-They fucking deserve better.
+They deserve better.

 On the positive side, I can’t recall ever having a better lesson in abstinence.